tinsandsolution/notification-bar-test/README.md

 # Mobile Devices

 In a mobile application, the notifications section is typically not a drop-down due to limited screen size.
-Instead, it takes up the entire page.
+Instead, it takes up the entire main div.
 See Twitter and NextDoor for examples.

-Making it mobile-friendly would involve something like react-device-detect and redirecting the user to a different frontend depending on their client.
+Making it mobile-friendly would involve changing the spec for the notifications component entirely.

 Implementing the notifications on mobile would mostly involve copying 80% of the code already written, but changing widths and text overflow thresholds.